Sarah Benson Park

 o) External equipment (bouncy house, tents, trailers, port-a-potties, etc.) unless approved as part of an Event or Special Permit.

-5. Any event over thirty (35) people or as deemed by Town Staff shall require the approval of an Event Permit from the Parks and Recreation Advisory Board.
+5. Any event over thirty-five (35) people or as deemed by Town Staff shall require the approval of an Event Permit from the Parks and Recreation Advisory Board.
 Event organizers are solely responsible for all activities associated with their event, including clean up.
 Special Events may also be authorized by the BOMA.

 SBP1.
 Bikes are only permitted on Alexander Trail (part of Heritage Park, connected to Sarah Benson Park).